Rellenitos de plátano: Preparation

 To prepare rellenitos, plantains are cut into medium-sized pieces and boiled with cinnamon until tender.
 Once they are tender, normally after about ten minutes of cooking time they are removed, mashed into a paste and set aside to cool.
 The paste is then formed into a small thick tortilla by hand, leaving the center indented resembling a small bowl.
 The bowl is then filled with a mixture of black refried beans, chocolate and cinnamon.
 The filling itself is made by melting Guatemalan or Maya chocolate in water and then adding refried beans and cinnamon.
 The bowl is then closed by wrapping the ends of the tortilla until it closes, creating something that resembles an egg — the plantain paste being the shell, with a black bean, chocolate, and cinnamon filling.
 The rellenito is then fried in a pan with oil until golden brown on all sides.
 They are generally served with either honey or powdered sugar on top.

-Rellenitos are served year round and are what would be considered typical Guatemalan cuisine.
+Rellenitos are served year-round and are typical Guatemalan cuisine.
 They are very inexpensive and easy to prepare.